daymo/scalainthecity/README.md

 ### STTP Error Passing Info

 Using Throwable's `getMessage` with `HttpError` prints `null`.
 It would also be helpful if parsing sttp's error to string includes the actual error message which it does curently not.

+There's a design mistake IMHO in Sttp client, their custom `ResponseError` is a subtype of `Throwable` and they aren't passing the actual error message upwards which is why ZIO stack trace isn't printing anything helpful.